Parent Central » Meal Program and Policies

 IIA is committed to creating a healthy school environment that enhances the development of lifelong wellness practices to promote healthy physical activities that support student achievement.

-Please find the following documents pertaining to IIA's Local Wellness policies:
+Please find the following documents pertaining to IIA's local Wellness Policy:

 You can find these documents by clicking HERE.

 As an IIA community member, your input is particularly important, and we would be honored to have you as a Wellness Committee member.
-Our next meeting will take place in the Food Service office on April 18th at 9:30 a.m.
-To join us on Zoom, please click on this link:
+Our next meeting will take place in the Food Service office on December 19th, 2023 at 12:15pm.
+Please contact Jaime Wu at [email protected] if you would like to attend the meeting or become a Wellness Committee member.

 For any questions regarding Food Services, please contact Marybeth Chen at [email protected] or Jaime Wu at [email protected].